Feeding Your Dog

 - Sometimes, skin problems, ear infections and digestive problems are signs of food allergies.
 Discuss with your veterinarian whether a diet change is indicated.

-- Some medical conditions, such kidney disease or diabetes, require special diets.
+- Some medical conditions, such as kidney disease or diabetes, require special diets.

 - Most older dogs need to be fed “senior” dog food.
 Extra-large breeds and some mixes age faster than other breeds.
 Ask your veterinarian when your dog should begin eating a senior diet.